 We’ve researched more than 40 of the top online mattress companies, surveyed hundreds of Wirecutter readers about their mattresses, interviewed experts on sleeping and mattress design, and spent more than 6 months sleeping on and assessing foam mattresses.
 All of that leads us to recommend the Leesa as a mattress that will work well for most people who sleep on their side or stomach.

 The Leesa offers support at the body’s pressure points as well as a contouring “hug” that feels comfortable rather than hot or muddy.
 It breathes to promote cool sleeping, it fared well in eight-year durability tests, and it’s just a bit more firm at the edges than the competition.
 It isn’t the best choice for everyone, but it is a good fit for many people.
 It’s also easier to try than a store mattress, because you have 100 days to return and refund your purchase.

 For dedicated back-sleepers who prefer a firm mattress but don’t want to spend a lot on a spring model, we think the Tuft & Needle mattress works well.
-At its notably lower price—currently about $675 for a queen size—the Tuft makes a good guest-room mattress.
-As a primary mattress, it works better for those who like a particularly firm surface (more supportive than pressure-relieving).
-It feels supportive, has a convenient trial period, and comes with a solid warranty.
+It feels better to those who like a particularly firm surface (more supportive than pressure-relieving).
+The Tuft & Needle has a convenient trial period and comes with a solid warranty.